Tsering Döndrup: Biography

-Several of his books have been translated into French and Chinese.
+Several of his books have been translated into French, Chinese, and English.
 A collection of his short stories, The Handsome Monk And Other Stories, was translated into English and published by Columbia University Press in 2019.
-His novel about the 1958 Amdo uprising, The Red Wind Howls, was never formally published, though copies circulate on the black market.
+His novel about the 1958 Amdo uprising, The Red Wind Howls, was never formally published, although privately-printed copies have circulated on the black market.
 He lost his job and passport as a result of writing this book.
+An English translation of The Red Wind Howls by Christopher Peacock was published by Columbia University Press in June 2025.